IOTVERS/Smart-bot/README.md

 # Smart-bot
-Hii there this is a group "iotvers" which is heading towards the invention of new incredible IOT  device.
+Hii there this is a group "iotvers" which is heading towards the era of invention of new incredible IOT  device.

 This is our 2nd project —"Smart bot"